 - Develop eco-friendly cogeneration possibilities for green business parks

-Working with Bioenergy Devco can be designed around any particular end client or community interest, including specific issues around pipeline injection, natural gas cleaning and deployment, and energy storage in target markets – ensuring environmental impacts are maximized at the local level.
+Working with Bioenergy Devco will include any particular end client or community interest, specific issues around pipeline injection, natural gas cleaning and deployment, and energy storage in target markets – ensuring positive environmental impacts are maximized at the local level.